zupta/slate/source/includes/_create.md

         "account_code": "<account_code generated via clickpost dashboard>",
         "from_wh": "From Warehouse",
         "to_wh": "To Warehouse",
-        "channel_name": "Channel Name: In case you have different channels to receive orders" }
+        "channel_name": "Channel Name: In case you have different channels to receive orders", "order_date": "YYYY-MM-DD"
+    }
 }
 ```